Let Loose ! Beechams and 1967 - 1970

 You will have noticed, therefore, that timing has never been my strong point, but even I should have known better than to fall for a Worthing girl, Kathryn Barnard.
 The next 18 months were spent commuting south to Worthing at every opportunity!
 I joined Proctor and Proctor chartered accountants on Westgate and it was here that I teamed up again with Robert Bichard.
 Together we honed our skills at shove ha'penny on the boardroom table of the Padiham Building Society, ate fish and chips in Haslingdon council chambers, and tried our best not to audit our clients into bankrupcy!
 The rest of the time was routinely boring apart from the notable episode when a lovesick female cornered me in the vaults of the Marsden Building Society - Happy Days.

 Barry Robinson, Fred Gill and Kathryn Barnard will also remember the weekend we spent in a pub in Giggleswick, getting up early to watch the last steam train "The Oliver Cromwell" make its journey on the Settle - Carlisle railway.
-By the way that wasn't the reason we were there - just in case you thought we were "anoraks".
+By the way that wasn't the reason we were there - just a weekend away at the Railway Hotel.

 We even went for an audition for "First timers" at Granada studios in Manchester.
 It didn't go well.
 They stuck the microphone in front of us, I chirped up "We don't need that" - to which came the curt reply "then how do you expect us to record you?"
 This same member of the panel (well known) was obviously "gay" and, as we left after the audition, Fred was quietly singing "We're all queers together" to a well known tune.
 Political correctness hadn't been invented back in the 60's but despite this we didn't get asked back!